timmckague/timandvictoria/src/pages/blog/2019-11-11-hike-la-cloche-silhouette-trail.md

 _“That was not so bad, that was not so bad, was it?”_

-At this point in the trip we have this verse stuck on repeat in our heads from Blanco Brown’s song ‘Git Up’.
 Thankfully, we needed the song less and less as the day went on.
 The sun came out, and was so beautiful dappled through the orange and yellow leaves.

 ![la cloche silhouette trail](/img/blog_killarney_day3-9039.jpg "la cloche silhouette trail")